The Murder of Olof Palme

 On the 12th of August two police officers drove to his apartment to check up on him.
 The older brother lived in a flat on Tornslingan 37 a street in Trångsund that is part of a small county called Huddinge south of Stockholm.
 Nobody answered the door when the police rang the doorbell.
 The police did not give up that easily and yelled “Open up!
 It is the police!” whilst banging on the door.

 After identifying themselves they instantly heard a gunshot.
 The police kicked in the door and entered the apartment with precaution.
 The police cleared the apartment and found the 56 year old Christer Andersson dead.
-He had shot himself with a hand gun.
+He had shot himself with a sporting rifle.

 Why did he kill himself?